BiscuitDevelopment/SkyblockAddons/README.md

 For Contributors
 ------

-Make sure to add this VM argument to your debug configuration or whatnot, so all the transformers are applied properly in your dev environment!
+Make sure to add this VM argument to your debug configuration or your IDE's equivalent, so all the transformers are applied properly in your dev environment!
 ```-Dfml.coreMods.load=codes.biscuit.skyblockaddons.tweaker.SkyblockAddonsLoadingPlugin```

+Note: If your jar build is failing because some code is trying to access private methods or fields,
+you may want to re-run the gradle tasks `setupDecompWorkspace` and `setupDevWorkspace` so
+the access transformer is applied to the source code!